magneticio/vamp/docs/content/installation/container_drivers.md

 ## Mesosphere Marathon

 Vamp can use the full power of Marathon running on either a DCOS cluster or custom Mesos cluster.
+You can use Vamp's DLS but also pass native Marathon options by [using a dialect in a blueprint.](/documentation/using-vamp/blueprints/dialects)

 1. Set up a DCOS cluster using Mesosphere's [assisted install](https://mesosphere.com/product/) on AWS.